WWE Diva Search: Notes

-A picture of former contestant Lana beside Rusev.
+A picture of former contestant CJ Perry beside Rusev.

-A picture of another former contestant Alexa Bliss about to compete at a WWE NXT house show event.

-Former contestant Lana competed against Naomi for the WWE SmackDown Women's Championship at WWE Money in the Bank of 2017 but was not successful.
+Former contestant CJ Perry competed as Lana in the WWE where she managed her then-husband Rusev and competed against Naomi for the WWE SmackDown Women's Championship at WWE Money in the Bank of 2017 but was not successful.

-Also another former contestant by the name of Alexa Bliss became a very successful female wrestling star in the WWE after working for and wrestling in WWE's NXT and attempting to go for the WWE NXT Women's Championship by entering the NXT Women's Championship tournament where Paige was successful at winning the Inaugural version of the NXT Women's title tournament but later on was forced to vacate the NXT Women's title due to being on the main roster and also due to having the WWE Divas Championship after that Alexa entered the second NXT Women's title tournament but afterwards lost to Charlotte after being successful at beating Alicia Fox in the tournament.

-Afterwards Alexa went on to face Sasha Banks and Bayley in NXT for the NXT Women's Championship individually in separate matches and on separate occasions but was not successful.
-Later on in Alexa Bliss career Alexa was called up to the main roster and became a multi-time WWE Women's Champion winning all the WWE SmackDown Women's Championships, WWE Raw Women's Championships, and WWE Women's Tag Team Championships multiple times.

-Future
+Joseann Offerman briefly wrestled on the main roster at the time she starred in the first season of Total Divas before transitioning to backstage interviewer and later ring announcer.

+Cancelled revival

 During WrestleMania 31, WWE announced that new shows will air on the WWE Network, including a returning WWE Diva Search, which was expected to premiere in the fall of 2015.
 There was no additional information given until July 2016, when WWE surveyed fans about potential new WWE Network shows, including a new season of Diva Search under a new name (WWE Superstar Search) due to the fact that the term "Diva" was ultimately phased out that year.
 In addition, the show would've been hosted by Lita and Trish Stratus.

-WWE originally announced on January 25, 2019, that the competition would return as a competition show, similar to NXT Seasons 1-5 re-entitled, WWE Stars in association with Bunim-Murray Productions including casting.
+WWE originally announced on January 25, 2019, that the competition would return as a competition show, similar to NXT Seasons 1–5 re-entitled, WWE Stars in association with Bunim-Murray Productions including casting.
 But on September 29 that year, Squared Circle Sirens reporter Casey Michael confirmed it was canceled.
-At that time, the focus of the WWE Women's Division has shifted from sex appeal to true athleticism not to mention the fact that indie wrestlers, mixed martial artists and other athletes have pretty much replaced the models when it came to hiring women.
+At that time, the focus of the WWE Women's Division has shifted from sex appeal to true athleticism as indie wrestlers, mixed martial artists and athletes from other sports such as cheerleading have replaced the models when it came to hiring women.